exyi/coberec/docs/thesis/approaches.md

 > The filename is simply included in the string, so it will break if any file contains a quotation mark (`"`), and the compilation will fail.

 It will be very interesting to observe how will this feature affect the .NET community.
-While now, code generation is a bit shunned by many project for its unreliability and clumsiness, we can already see a massive interest in Source Generators on social media.
+While now, code generation is avoided by many project for its unreliability and clumsiness, we can already see a massive interest in Source Generators on social media.

 Unfortunately, it is probably not going to be possible to migrate existing libraries to benefit from code generation.
 Most reflection-based libraries are configured at runtime by initializing it with an "options object".